polymath-ai/polymath-ai/README.md

 One exception might be the [JS-to-TS bridge](core/infra/typescript.md#js-to-ts-bridge-for-cli), which is necessary to make the TypeScript CLI tools work.

+There is a convenient `seeds/blank` directory that contains the necessary files to start a new package.
+Copy this directory to a new place and rename it to the name of the package.

 ## Working with monorepo

 Because some packages use TypeScript, we need to make sure the code is built and ready to go before we use it.